astropy/astropy/docs/cosmology/index.rst

 Getting Started
 ===============

 There are many functions available to calculate cosmological quantities.
 They generally take a redshift as input.
-For example, to find the number of transverse proper kpc corresponding to an arcminute at z=3:
+For example, the two cases below give you the value of the hubble constant at z=0 (i.e., `H0`), and the number of transverse proper kpc corresponding to an arcminute at z=3:

   >>> from astropy import cosmology
+  >>> cosmology.H(0)
+  70.4
   >>> cosmology.kpc_proper_per_arcmin(3)
   472.91882815884907